oracle-livelabs/database-maa/recovery-service/manual-backup/manual-backup.md

 6. Provide a name which will be used in the backup job history to identify this backup

-## Task 2: Monitor the adhoc / run now backup
+## Task 2: Monitor the on-demand backup

-1. The adhoc backup task will appear under Resources | Work requests in the lower left of the database details page.
+1. The on-demand backup task will appear under Resources | Work requests in the lower left of the database details page.
      Note: it may take 10-20 seconds to appear.
     ![image alt txt](images/Backup_work_request.png)